scorpionTaj/diabetes-predictor/README.md

 ## Overview

 This application predicts whether a patient is diabetic based on several input features (such as glucose level, BMI, age, etc.).
-It supports multiple machine learning models, including logistic regression, SVM, decision trees, random forests, gradient boosting, and more.
-The app also provides an auto-select feature that picks the best model based on performance metrics.
+It supports multiple machine learning models—including logistic regression, SVM, decision trees, random forests, gradient boosting, and more—with an auto-select feature to pick the best-performing model.
+In addition, the app now allows users to register, log in, and log out.
+User data is stored securely in an SQLite database, and Google Translate is available on the login and sign-up pages to provide localization support.

 ---